donavon/thwack/README.md

 Instances
 </h2>

 Instances created in Thwack are based on the parent instance.
-A parents's default options pass down through the instances.
+A parent's default options pass down through the instances.
 This can come in handy for setting up options in the parent that can affect the children, such as `baseURL`,

 Inversely, parents can use `addEventListener` to monitor their children (see the [How to log every API call](#how-to-log-every-api-call) below for an example of this).